By

 With traditional policies, the year-end audit requires a thorough accounting of the incurred payroll for each workers’ compensation class code.
 The painstaking audit process then often leads to additional premiums being owed or returned.

 Beyond the policy advantages, perhaps the greatest benefit of participating in a PEO’s workers’ compensation program is gaining access to a dedicated team of experienced risk management professionals.
-A PEO’s team thoroughly understands the workers’ compensation system and manages claims to reduce the numerous exposures associated with a workplace injury.
+A PEO’s team thoroughly understands the workers’ compensation insurance system and manages claims to reduce the numerous exposures associated with workplace injury.

 RELATED: Returning to Work After Workers' Compensation - Tips for the Employer >>